 Dr. Schumacher is a Board Member of the Tiffin Community Foundation and Board Director of Webster Industries and Seneca Industrial & Economic Development Corporation.
 She is past president of the Industrial Management Council and has served in various leadership positions for the Accreditation Council for Business Schools & Programs (ACBSP)—currently serving as Mentor.

-President Schumacher holds a Doctorate in Leadership Studies and Master’s degrees in Organization Development and Education Administration, all from Bowling Green State University.
+President Schumacher holds a Doctorate in Leadership Studies and Master’s degrees in Organization Development and Higher Education Administration, all from Bowling Green State University.
 She earned a Bachelor’s degree in Economics from Allegheny College in Meadville, PA.

 Although she has lived and traveled extensively in the Middle East, Europe and Asia, President Schumacher is happy to call Tiffin her home.